-Are you wondering what countries are in the Middle East?
-The Middle East is often referred to as a full region, but it is actually a somewhat loosely defined geopolitical area that generally includes 17 countries across parts of two continents (western Asia and northeastern Africa).
+The Middle East is often referred to as a region, but it is actually a somewhat loosely defined geopolitical area that generally includes 17 countries across parts of two continents (western Asia and northeastern Africa).
 The definition of the region is not absolute; other countries are sometimes described as being part of the Middle East.
+Explore the nations that make up the region known as the Middle East.

 The Middle East: List of Countries in the Region